okkuweb/slimegames-pico8/docs/slimegames.md

 - The speed is always constant defined number on hit
 - The gravity is always constant
 - At the start the gravity is 0
+- Make sure that the ball speed is actually consistent at differing angles
+- Implement the ball hitspeed.
+Now the speed of the ball operates on some magic.
+I don't even know.